Documentation forSolarWinds Observability SaaS

 Capture CloudTrail events

-If you want to capture traced events from CloudTrail service and send them to SolarWinds Observability using CloudWatch log events, configure the CloudTrail events capture.
+If you want to capture traced events from CloudTrail service and send them to SolarWinds Observability SaaS using CloudWatch log events, configure the CloudTrail events capture.

 1. In your AWS account, navigate to CloudTrail > Dashboard.